r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 The scripts for automated installation are fragile to external software site changes.
-It is very likely that download locations and file names for say MikTeX will stop working in the near future as it already happened recently, but fixing that should not be hard.
+It is very likely that download locations and file names for say MiKTeX will stop working in the near future as it already happened once, but fixing that should not be hard.

 In principle, there is also WinRM connection to the VM (`vagrant winrm`) using which the provisioning is started, enabling SSH, enabling RDP,